Understanding Indirect R&D Activities for R&D Tax Credits

 Direct and Indirect Activities: What’s the Difference?

-Categories of Indirect Activities
+Categories of Qualifying Indirect Activities

 1. Scientific and Technical Information Services

-Activities that offer scientific and technical information services to support an R&D project are regarded as indirect R&D. This includes tasks such as compiling, analysing, and preparing original reports that document the findings of R&D endeavours.
-Although this reporting may not be a direct part of the experimentation or innovation process, it plays a critical role in formalising and disseminating the knowledge generated through R&D.
+Scientific and technical information services to support an R&D project are regarded as qualifying indirect R&D. This includes tasks such as compiling, analysing, and preparing original reports that document the findings of R&D endeavours.

 2. Indirect Supporting Activities